-The Villa Godiola
+The history Villa Godiola

 Between 488 and 553 Goths camped on the San Fabiano hill to control the Roman road leading to the Italian west coast.
 Hence we believe the name Godiola to be a Goth toponym.